 Social media is a part of modern life and for any business owner, it should be a daily activity to check on – and post to – your company accounts.
+Social media intelligence is yours for the taking.

 I’ve talked before about the importance of social media analytics, not only for your conversion rates but also because tracking the right social media KPIs can help you understand how your potential client base behaves.
+This is part of the social media intelligence that those who utilize social media analytics can glean.

 But the same information can also be used to get social intelligence about your industry, marketplace, and competitors.
 Any marketer worth their salt knows that keeping an eye on the opposition is just as important as what you’re doing with your own strategy.